ayvi-0001/lightlike-cli/README.md

 ![timer-run](docs/assets/gifs/timer-run.gif)

-To see a brief overview of features, skip to the [Features](#features) section below.
+For an overview of features, See the [Features](#features) section below.

+For steps on installation & setup, See the [Installation & Setup](#installation--setup) section below.

 For a full list of commands, see the [Command Guide](https://github.com/ayvi-0001/lightlike-cli/blob/main/docs/command_guide.md).